jetspeedy18/asdfghjkl/asdfghjkl/ProjectPlanDocument.md

 # Plan

 ## Specific things that need to happen for each level
-Bosses need to be decided
+Bosses need to be decided,
-Items that can be picked up
+Items that can be picked up,
-Puzzles
+Puzzles,
-Enemies
+Enemies,
 Layout

 ## Level 1 (tutorial)